PUT /cards

 Description

-This route processes an HTTP PUT request sent to the /cards/{id}
+This route processes an HTTP PUT request sent to the /cards/{id} endpoint.

 Path parameters

-Name | Type | Description |
+| Name | Type | Description |

 id | number | Required.
-The ID of the card to update. |
+The unique identifier of the card to update. |

 Payload

-Name | Type | Description |
+| Name | Type | Description |

 label | string | Required.
-The name of the card to update. |
+The title of the card being updated. |

 description | string | Required.
-The card's description. |
+A description of the card. |

 column | number | Required.
-The ID of the column the card belongs to. |
+The ID of the column where the card is located. |

 row | number | Required.
-The ID of the row the card belongs to. |
+The ID of the row where the card is placed. |

 start_date | string | Required.
 The start date in ISO format yyyy-MM-dd'T'HH:mm:ss.SSSXXX |